NativeScript/docs-v7/docs/tooling/debugging.md

 It also tracks for changes in the `app` folder which mean it will livesync your application when changes in your code are saved.
 On code change & save, the application is restarted automatically.

-> **Note** Chagnes inside `App_Resources` folder (e.g. `AndroidManifest.xml`, `info.plist` or any of the resources folders) won't trigger the livesync and the app needs to be rebuild entirely for those to take effect.
+> **Note** Changes inside `App_Resources` folder (e.g. `AndroidManifest.xml`, `info.plist` or any of the resources folders) will trigger a rebuild before resuming the livesyncing.

 The debugging agent won't be started automatically by NativeScript-CLI but a link is provided for the user to open in Google Chrome.
 The link appears in the CLI log after the command is executed.
 Android and iOS have different links, but both can be opened in Google Chrome.
 The debugger is attached once the link is opened.

-To enable the same behaviour in iOS, the command `tns debug ios --chrome` needs to be execured (there's a special flag because the default action uses Safari as debug agent).
+To enable the same behaviour in iOS, the command `tns debug ios --chrome` needs to be executed (Safari defaults as a debug agent).

 To start the debugger for Android, run the following command: